Skip to main content

 Step 2: Update your Bolt.new app (if needed)

-Here’s the key insight: Dreamlit watches your database, not your code.
+Here’s the key insight: Dreamlit securely connects to your database and reacts to changes, not your code.
 When a new row appears in your users or auth.users table, Dreamlit sends the email automatically.

 If you’re using Supabase Auth, users are automatically added to the auth.users table when they sign up.
 No extra table needed.

 If your Bolt.new app already creates user records on signup, you’re done.
 No code changes needed.
-If you need to add a field or table for Dreamlit to watch, prompt Bolt:
+If you need to add a field or table for Dreamlit to use as a trigger, prompt Bolt:

 “When a user signs up, add a row to the user_signups table with their email and name”